The boy with the bell won’t give up

-In winter from 24.10.2016 to 12.05.2017 and from 30.10.2017 to 09.12.2017, the panoramic cars operate hourly in combination with the regional trains from St. Moritz and Tirano.
+In winter from 30.10.2017 to 09.12.2017, the panoramic cars operate hourly in combination with the regional trains from St. Moritz and Tirano.
 The RhB advises you to book well in advance.
 Those travelling spontaneously can pay on board the train – providing there are seats available.

 By the way: On the Albula Line from Chur to St. Moritz, panoramic cars also operate in combination with regional trains.

 The spectacular view from Alp Grüm is just one of the highlights on the Bernina Line.

 The Albula and Bernina section of track is a masterpiece in terms of civil engineering and routing.
 Landscape and railway blend into one: in wide radiuses, ingenious man-made structures punctuate rugged valleys.
 The Landwasser Viaduct, the helical tunnels between Bergün and Preda and the Brusio Circular Viaduct all stand testimony to the early, pioneering days of the railway.

 Elegance, style and class: St. Moritz is not simply a holiday resort.
 This is the place where Alpine winter holidays were born in 1864.
 Nowadays, fabulous restaurants and internationally famous hotels welcome guests from around the globe.